CubiCasa/cubicasa-ios-sdk-example-project/README.md

 ## CubiCapture Features

 ### Relocating After Loss of Tracking
 In cases where the scan is interrupted due to loss of tracking or the app going to the background, the SDK will now attempt to relocate and continue the scan.
 This is achieved by prompting the user to return to a previously scanned area, so that the SDK can reestablish tracking.
 If the relocation is not successful in 60 seconds the scan is aborted.

 ### Scan Playback
 After a successful scan, this scan can be reviewed using a new component: `CCScanPlaybackViewController`.
-It plays the recorded video and, if available, overlays the reconstructed scene mesh.
+It plays the recorded video and, if available, overlays the reconstructed scene mesh and the proximity warning pattern (only for scans made with LiDAR devices).
 It also shows any feedback warnings that were shown during scanning, as well as any room labels that were added.

 ### Scene Reconstruction
 On LiDAR-equiped devices, the reconstructed scene mesh is shown on-screen during the scan, to give the user an idea of which parts of the space have been scanned already.
 Scene reconstruction can be disabled by omitting it from the `.options` of `CCCapture`.
 Note that if the device thermal state reaches `critical` during scanning, scene reconstruction will be shut down automatically and the mesh will not be available.

 The color of the mesh is configurable you can define `cc_mesh` in your application bundle to overwrite the default value.